-At our 2016 Annual Meeting of Stockholders held on June 24, 2016, approximately 80% of the votes cast were cast in favor of the executive compensation of our named executive officers.
+At our 2018 Annual Meeting of Stockholders held on May 17, 2018, approximately 98% of the votes cast were cast in favor of the executive compensation of our named executive officers.

-Equity Ownership Guidelines
+Executive Stock Ownership Guidelines

-At the recommendation of our Compensation Committee, our Board of Directors has implemented equity ownership guidelines with respect to our named executive officers.
-Such ownership guidelines require, within five years from May 9, 2016 as to existing named executive officers at such time, and five years from their initial appointment or designation as named executive officers, as to named executive officers initially appointed or designated after such date, our Chief Executive Officer to own our Common Stock with a market value equal to at least three times his annual base salary, and our other named executive officers to own, at a minimum, our Common Stock with a market value equal to one time their annual base salary.
-With respect to satisfying such guidelines, unvested time-based RSUs are included in the calculation while stock options and unvested performance based RSUs are excluded.
+At the recommendation of our Compensation Committee, our Board of Directors has implemented updated executive stock ownership guidelines with respect to our named executive officers.
+Such ownership guidelines require, within five years from February 26, 2019 as to existing named executive officers at such time, and five years from their initial appointment or designation as named executive officers, as to named executive officers initially appointed or designated after such date, our named executive officers to own our Common Stock with a market value equal to at least three times their respective annual base salary.
+With respect to satisfying such guidelines, stock options are are excluded in the calculation while shares owned outright or beneficially owned (as defined under Rule 13d-3 of the Securities Exchange Act of 1934, as amended), restricted shares, including shares granted but not vested; shares issuable upon the settlement of RSUs and shares held in our Employee Stock Purchase Plan are all included.
+The Compensation Committee will monitor compliance with the stock ownership guidelines, including approving any hardship exceptions or implementing any non-compliance penalties.